csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_dvc.md

 The management of large amounts of data is achieved through integration with DVC.
 Data Version Control (DVC) lets you capture the versions of your data and models in Git commits, while storing them on-premises or in cloud storage.
 The result is a single history for data, code, and ML models that you can traverse — a proper journal of your work!

-The DVC integration offered by SharingHUB enables protected, high-performance access to data, while respecting the management of data access rights carried out on Gitlab, making it the central point for information management.
+The DVC integration offered by SharingHub enables protected, high-performance access to data, while respecting the management of data access rights carried out on Gitlab, making it the central point for information management.

 ## Get Started with DVC